rob-windsor/msgraph-training-authentication/lab.md

     }
     ```

-### Run the application
+### Run the application for OpenID Connect

-1. Run the application, verifying it's running **https://localhost:44326/** which you entered as your Redirect URL in your app registration.
-Selecting either **About** or the sign in link in the top right will prompt you to sign in.
+1. Run the application, verifying it's running **<https://localhost:44326/>** which you entered as your Redirect URL in your app registration.
+Selecting the sign in link in the top right will prompt you to sign in.

     ![Screenshot of the web application pre logged in](Images/13.png)